KVlearn/web-sprint-challenge-advanced-css-and-intro-js/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. How would you describe acessibility on the web to someone new to programming?
+Accessibility on web is having your web pages accessible to all people regardless of how they would interact the page.
+And make their web experience smooth and easy !
+Say including all people with slow internet connection, with mobile phones, auditory or visual needs as well.
+Targets to design for those ‘further out’ and we might end up aiding most of the people !

 2. Talk about 3 different things you can do to ensure your website is accessible.
+1.Using %,rem  as scalable units for sizing.
+2.Using semantic HTML (to help screen readers)
+3.Using contrast colors as appropriate
+4.Using alt/ image description wherever images are loaded.

 3. How would you explain the concept of a variable to someone new to programming?
+Variables are basically a container bucket for data.
+Variables have unique name and can hold data ie data can be assigned to it and even modified.
+All variables needs to be declared first and then used.
+In javascript, variables can store many datatypes like Number, String, Object etc

 4. What is the purpose of using functions in code?
+Functions are set of codes that performs specific task.
+This way a particular task can be performed any number of types by just invoking that functions.
+We need not repeat ourselves in the code.
+a.Functions are great way to reduce repetition. b.Also, its great for readability to keep the program organized

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.